 The area around the Rindermarkt has some good stores, as do Maximilianstraße and Sendlinger Straße.

 Is Munich’s Old Town Worth Visiting?
-Yes!
+Final Thoughts

 If you have any questions about visiting Munich in general or the Old Town in particular, drop me a comment down below so I can help you out!